Skip to content

 • Income protection: Income protection insurance offers cover for any lost earnings resulting from illness or injury, usually through monthly payments

-When you compare health insurance with MoneySuperMarket we’ll show you quotes from reliable providers.
+You can compare private health insurance with MoneySuperMarket.
 Just tell us a little about yourself and your general health, as well as the cover you want, and we’ll search the market for deals that match your needs.

 Compare health insurance